Candy For Grown-Ups

 With additional capital, Sugarfina aims to expand its product line and scale distribution.
 Near-term plans include growing its specialty grocery store accounts, opening select retail stores throughout the U.S., and increasing distribution at a new centralized facility in Las Vegas.
 It’s also exploring wholesale expansion in Europe and Asia.

 Scott has an impressive track record of developing businesses into high-growth enterprises.
-Throughout his career, he has raised more than $30 billion in capital, led or co-led more than $10 billion worth of M&A activity, and served as Chief Financial Officer for notable companies in the hospitality, lodging, and casino industries.
+Throughout his career, he has raised more than thirty billion dollars in capital, led or co-led more than ten billion dollars worth of M&A activity, and served as Chief Financial Officer for notable companies in the hospitality, lodging, and casino industries.

 He began his career with PricewaterhouseCoopers, a professional services company, serving as a senior auditor.
 From there, he was Vice President of Finance with Marriott Corporation, a hotel chain.

 He then shifted to Hilton Hotels to serve as its Treasurer, then became Chief Financial Officer with Park Place Entertainment, a casino business.

 More recently, Scott became CFO of Levi Strauss, a clothing label, and then became President of Global Consumer Acquisition Corporation, an acquisition fund focused on the consumer and hospitality sectors.